1,000+ Opportunities

 Should you have any questions regarding creating or logging in to an account within the system, please contact the Foundation office at 716.
 362. 9650.

-Based on current listing details, eligibility includes: Nonprofit organizations in Western New York serving children with special needs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations in Western New York that cater to children with special needs.
+Confirm the full requirements in the official notice before applying.